sfbenitez/hosting/README.md

 * FTP server: Proftpd 1.3.5a
 * DNS servier: Bind9 9.10.3

-[Here](doc/README.md) is all the documentation of the configuration of the services.
+[Here](doc/README.md) is all the documentation of the configuration of the services and the deploy process made.